nilsduran/PIA/README.md

 # SinergIA - PIA + Telefónica

 ## Project Summary
 SinergIA is a multi-agent system designed to enhance the performance of language models through the integration of diverse expert agents.
 The project focuses on fine-tuning language models using LoRA (Low-Rank Adaptation) and evaluating their performance on the MedQA benchmark, which is a medical question-answering dataset.
 It also includes a user interface for interaction and visualization of results.
+Final report at [PIA Final Report]("Informe Final.pdf").

 ## Installation
 ### Cloning the Repository